Skip to main content

 Dr. Tony Price

-Senior Fellow, Center for Health Equity
+Senior Fellow, NAACP Center for Health Equity

 Tony serves as the Senior Fellow within the Center for Health Equity at the National Association for the Advancement of Colored People, where he leads national initiatives aimed at eliminating health disparities and advancing health equity.
 In this role, Tony provides strategic leadership on key projects and leverages his expertise in chronic disease prevention, exercise, and physical activity to support healthier outcomes in